iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

 ### Delta mode

-You can display either the absolute values of the columns (metrics, hyperparameters, etc) or their delta (difference) from the baseline row.
+For metrics, models and files columns with numeric values, you can display either the absolute values or their delta (difference) from the baseline row.
 To toggle between these two options, use the `Delta mode` button.

 ![Delta mode](https://static.iterative.ai/img/studio/delta_mode.png)